tallus/monomatapa/resumemaker/src/resume.md

 IT Development Worker**, BPEC.
 Set up a low cost public Internet access facility for an educational and environmental charity.

 **September 1996&ndash;May 1998
-IT Co-ordinator**, River Ocean Research & Education.
+IT Co-ordinator**, River Ocean Research and Education.

 ### Other Skills